-About city centre developments
+About the developments happening in the city centre

 Tauranga City Centre Spatial Framework

-The Tauranga City Centre Spatial Framework document is a commitment to the community about the look and feel of the city centre streetscape, open spaces and waterfront.
+Tauranga City Centre Spatial Framework document is a commitment to the community about the look and feel of the city centre streetscape, open spaces and waterfront.

 The result will help create better streets, spaces and access to the water, and better pedestrian and cycle connections that will make a real difference to the city centre.